-This document is an update to the 2013 Trails Master Plan and subsequent 2016 5-Year Implementation Plan.
+This document builds upon the 2013 Trails Master Plan and subsequent 2016 5-Year Implementation Plan.

 It also aligns the work prepared in the 2020 Trails and Open Space Subcommittee Findings & Recommendations document.
 It builds upon those documents with updated recommendations.